Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 ### Cache invalidation

-To make sure you don't get stale results when your underlying flags have changed, we invalidate (delete) cached results for an entire deployment whenever a flag or experiment associated with that deployment is updated.
-In other words, as our SDKs retrieve results for all experiments and feature flags for a given deployment for a user, we invalidate all results for a given deployment every time there's a change in even a single flag associated with a deployment.
-We also invalidate all requests cached for a deployment every time the deployment is added to a flag or removed from a flag.
+To make sure you don't get stale results when your underlying flags have changed, Experiment invalidates (deletes) cached results for an entire deployment whenever a flag or experiment associated with that deployment is updated.
+In other words, as the SDKs retrieve results for all experiments and feature flags for a given deployment for a user, Experiment invalidates all results for a given deployment every time there's a change in even a single flag associated with a deployment.
+Experiment also invalidates all requests cached for a deployment every time the deployment is added to a flag or removed from a flag.

 ### Dynamic targeting cache considerations